-Mushrooms are a delicious addition to many meals, and they also support your body in some pretty astounding ways.* There are thousands of different types of mushrooms, but in this article, we’ll focus on one of our favorites: Chaga mushrooms.
+Mushrooms are a delicious addition to many dishes and support your body in remarkable ways.* There are thousands of different types of mushrooms, but in this article, we’d like to focus on one of our favorites: the Chaga mushroom.

-We’ll go over Chaga mushroom benefits as well as how to work Chaga into your daily routine to take advantage of all it has to offer.
+We’ll discuss Chaga mushroom benefits and how to work it into your daily routine to take advantage of all it offers.*

-Before we hone in on the benefits that Chaga mushrooms provide, let’s talk about where these fungi grow, what they look like, and what they have been used for over the years.
+Before we hone in on the benefits of Chaga mushrooms, let’s talk about where these fungi grow, what they look like, and their uses over the years.

 What Are Chaga Mushrooms?

 Chaga mushrooms are scientifically known as Inonotus obliquus, but you might know them as Cinder Conk or Black Mass.
-These two nicknames do a good job of describing the mushroom’s appearance.
-This black mass grows on trees and looks like a clump of dark dirt or charcoal.
+Those two names do an excellent job of describing the mushroom’s appearance.
+This black mass grows on trees and resembles clumps of dark dirt or charcoal

-To understand exactly how Chaga grows, remember first that mushrooms are fungi, not plants, and they reproduce with spores.
-Typically mycelium, also known as the root system of the mushroom, is created when a spore germinates; then, the fruiting body grows, which is the above-ground part that we call a “mushroom” and typically eat for taste and health benefits.
+To understand Chaga better, remember that mushrooms are fungi, not plants, and they reproduce via spores.
+Mycelium, also known as the root system of the mushroom, is created when a spore germinates and then the fruiting body grows, which is the above-ground part that we call a “mushroom” and typically eat.

-However, Chaga grows when a fruiting body of a higher fungi species enters a wound of a mature tree, forming a large hardened mycelial mass (the conk) that will continue to grow, often for many years.
+However, Chaga begins when a fruiting body of a higher fungi species enters a wound of a mature tree, forming a large, hardened mycelial mass (the conk) that will continue to grow, often for many years.

-As unusual as this mushroom is, people have been using it for hundreds of years.
-It was grated into a fine powder and brewed as an herbal tea by Russians and northern Europeans and has been traditionally used as a folk remedy to boost immunity and support overall health.*
+Russians and northern Europeans grated them into a fine powder and brewed them as an herbal tea for centuries as a folk remedy to support immunity and overall health.*

 Now that we’ve talked a bit about what the Chaga mushroom is and its history, let’s dive into Chaga mushroom benefits and how you can put this wonderful fungus to work in your life.*